joshreed104/precourse-2/Google Page/README.md

 ##You Will Build

 Create the exact replica of the Google Home Page so that if we cannot tell the difference between the original and the copy when we look at it.
 Remember, you are NOT being asked to implement the functionality of the Google Home Page but only the interface (using HTML and CSS).
+For this challenge, do not open the chrome developer tools or download the html page.
+In order to get the most out of this challenge, you should develop the page from scratch.

 ##Do's and Don'ts